dib-lab/dibsi/ANGUS.md

 [http://ivory.idyll.org/blog/2015-small-batch.html](http://ivory.idyll.org/blog/2015-small-batch.html)

 The course fee will be $950 for this workshop.
-On-campus housing for the two weeks of the ANGUS course is $1005.
+On-campus housing for the two weeks of the ANGUS course is $1005; housing includes breakfast and dinner, but not lunch.

 ## What do people say about this workshop?